redis/redis-doc/topics/streams-intro.md

 +----------------------------------------+
 ```

-If you see this from this point of view, it is very simple to understand what a consumer group can do, how it is able to just provide consumers with their history of pending messages, and how consumers asking for new messages will just be served with message IDs greater than `last_delivered_id`.
+From this point of view, it is very simple to understand what a consumer group can do, how it is able to just provide consumers with their history of pending messages, and how consumers asking for new messages will just be served with message IDs greater than `last_delivered_id`.
 At the same time, if you look at the consumer group as an auxiliary data structure for Redis streams, it is obvious that a single stream can have multiple consumer groups, that have a different set of consumers.
 Actually, it is even possible for the same stream to have clients reading without consumer groups via **XREAD**, and clients reading via **XREADGROUP** in different consumer groups.

 Now it's time to zoom in to see the fundamental consumer group commands, that are the following: